 If you are not familiar with System Restore option, all we can say is that it works as a time machine that rewinds and sets your PC to be like it was at some time in the past.
 This way, it can go back before changes that now trigger “Your PC ran into a problem and needs to restart” message.

 - Click Next button.
-If possible, click Show more restore points.
+If possible, put a check on Show more restore points option.
 You should now see all restore points that you created earlier.
 Choose one and click Next.

 - Follow the instructions given on your screen to complete the system restore.

-If you have found a method to resolve Your PC Ran into a Problem and Needs to Restart, please share it with us in the comment section.
+We hope that this tutorial helped you to solve the issue with computer reboot loop.
+If you have found a method to resolve Your PC Ran into a Problem and Needs to Restart, please share it with us in the comments section below.

 Norbert Webb is the head of Geek’s Advice team.
 He is the chief editor of the website who controls the quality of content published.
 The man also loves reading cybersecurity news, testing new software and sharing his insights on them.
 Norbert says that following his passion for information technology was one of the best decisions he has ever made.
 “I don’t feel like working while I’m doing something I love.”
 However, the geek has other interests, such as snowboarding and traveling.